Frequently Asked Questions

 Is it free to use?

 Yes.
-Paperstars is free to use and always will be for researchers and reviewers.
+Paperstars is free to use and the core feature of rating and reviewing always will be for researchers and reviewers.

 When can I start using it?